roddhjav/apparmor.d/share/man/man8/aa-log.md

 # DESCRIPTION

-Review AppArmor generated messages in a colourful way.
+Review AppArmor generated messages in a colorful way.
 Support logs from *auditd*, *systemd*, *syslog* as well as *dbus session* events.

 It can be given an optional profile name to filter the output with.

-It can be used to generate AppArmor rules from the logs and it therefore an alternative to `aa-logprof(8)`.
+It can be used to generate AppArmor rules from the logs and it is therefore an alternative to `aa-logprof(8)`.
 The generated rules should be manually reviewed and inserted into the profile.

 Default logs are read from `/var/log/audit/audit.log`.
 Other files in `/var/log/audit/` can easily be checked: **aa-log -f 1** parses `audit.log.1`